apache/gravitino/docs/trino-connector/catalog-iceberg.md

 ```

 - The configurations of `trino.bypass.hive.s3.aws-access-key`, `trino.bypass.hive.s3.aws-secret-key`, `trino.bypass.hive.s3.region`
-are the required the configurations use by the Apache Gravitino Trino connector.
+are the required the configurations for the Apache Gravitino Trino connector.
 - The configurations of `s3-access-key-id`, `s3-secret-access-key`, `io-impl` and `s3-region`.
-is the required the configuration of the [Apache Gravitino Iceberg catalog](../lakehouse-iceberg-catalog.md#S3).
+are the required the configurations for the [Apache Gravitino Iceberg catalog](../lakehouse-iceberg-catalog.md#S3).
-- The `location` is the storage path of AWS s3.
-You need make sure the directory in AWS S3 is exists.
+- The `location` specifies the storage path on AWS S3.
+Ensure that the specified directory exists on AWS S3 before proceeding.

-When the Iceberg catalog created successfully, you can create schemas and tables by the following command.
+Once the Iceberg catalog is successfully created, users can create schemas and tables as follows:

 ```sql
 CREATE SCHEMA gt_iceberg.gt_db03;